EXERCISE SCIENCE CERTIFICATION PREP

 Decision-Trained, Not Just Informed

-Every drill targets a specific clinical decision you'll face on exam day.
+Every drill targets a specific professional decision you'll face on exam day.
 You don't just learn the content — you learn when and how to apply it under pressure.

 Realistic Error Patterns

-Each wrong answer maps to a named cognitive error — tunnel vision, normalization bias, overinterpretation.
+Each wrong answer maps to a named cognitive error — Tunnel Vision, Normalization Bias, Threshold Rigidity, Directionality Confusion, and 600+ more, catalogued across every exam domain.
 You learn to catch your own reasoning mistakes before the exam does.

 Who Is This For

-Built for candidates who know the content — but need to own the decisions
+For candidates who know the science — and need to own the decisions

 First-time test takers